rptb1/tammy-norie/plan/unsinkability.rst

   coamings with air bottles instead of foam, since they do not need to be insulated or padded.
 At this stage it's probably worth reviewing all the volumes to see what could be replaced by air bottles.

+  There is other floatation that is not accounted for: the mast is partially filled with bubble-wrap [RB20150902] and the deck is a balsa sandwich.
+[TODO: Write these up.]

 A. References